spacetelescope/style-guides/guides/accessibility.md

-The Office of Public Outreach has put together a [collection of resources about accessibility] (https://innerspace.stsci.edu/pages/viewpage.action?spaceKey=OPO&title=Accessibility).
+The Office of Public Outreach has put together a [collection of resources about accessibility](https://innerspace.stsci.edu/pages/viewpage.action?spaceKey=OPO&title=Accessibility).
 It is highly recommended to review the resources there for how to make your software more accessible.

 ## Websites